Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Demagnetization_analysis_and_more/README.md

 %--------------------------------------------------------------------------

-IN THE FOLDER NAMED: DEMAG_INCLUDED
+IN THE FOLDER NAMED: GPU

 MAIN_optim.m